abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 ### SQS - Multiple EC2 Instaces As Consumers

-- In this case, consumers receive and process messages in parallel to one an0ther using a poll function.
+- In this case, consumers receive and process messages in parallel to one another using a poll function.
 - If once consumer delays in receiving a message, another consumer will receive it.
 - We can scale consumers horizontally to improve throughput of processing.
 - This also means that we are able to integrate SQS with our Auto Scaling Group(ASG).